 I have also had other clients teach me never to lose hope.
-I had gotten a call from a local homeless shelter about a man who was extremely paranoid and ranting loudly about his various delusions.
+A local homeless shelter called me about a man who was extremely paranoid and ranting loudly about his various delusions.
 He was tough to track down because as soon as he found out I was from the mental health team he avoided me (can’t say I blame him).
 Getting him to hospital was quite dramatic, involving chasing him down the street, miscommunication with the police, and handcuffs.
 But we worked with him, got him stabilized on meds, changed his meds when he had side effects, got him good housing… and now he’s doing great and running a fantastic peer engagement project.
 Success stories like this give me hope, both for myself and others.

-Those are some of the clients that I think of often because of what they have taught me.
+Those are some of my psych patients that I think of often because of what they have taught me.
 There is always reason for hope.